kingshuknandy2016/DocsRepo/Office3/CustomMavenDependency.md

 But there is a drawback, the Assembly plugin and many other packaging plugin  ignores this kind of dependencies and it doesn’t pack them with the others.

+### Publish the jar to a Local Maven Repository and then Include it as Dependency

+### Publish the jar in Maven Central Repository and then Include it as Dependency
+Please refer to the (Publish JAR To Central Maven Repository)[http://tutorials.jenkov.com/maven/publish-to-central-maven-repository.html]